-- Turn on the XT Codec Unit by pressing the Power key on the XT Remote Control Unit. - Configure the basic settings required to start using the XT Series, as described in Performing Basic Configuration on page 21.

-For details on how to use the XT Remote Control Unit and access both the endpoint interface and the web interface, see How to Control the XT Series on page 14.

-3. You can now make point-to-point video calls and videoconferences, as described in Starting a Videoconference on page 31.
+- Turn on the XT Codec Unit by pressing the Power key on the XT Remote Control Unit. - Configure the basic settings required to start using the XT Series, as described in Performing Basic Configuration on page 22. - For details on how to use the XT Remote Control Unit and access both the endpoint interface and the web interface, see How to Control the XT Series on page 14. - 3.
+You can now make point-to-point video calls and videoconferences, as described in Starting a Videoconference on page 32.

 Enter the number using your XT Remote Control Unit, and press or ok/menu.
-For other ways to make a call, see Dialing a Number Directly from the Endpoint on page 36 or Dialing a Number from the XT Series Web Interface on page 38.
+For other ways to make a call, see Dialing a Number Directly from the Endpoint on page 37 or Dialing a Number from the XT Series Web Interface on page 39.

-Before or during the meeting, you can do the following (see During Your Videoconference on page 44 for details):
+Before or during the meeting, you can do the following (see During Your Videoconference on page 45 for details):

+- Define your video layout

+- Share a presentation from your computer

+- · Record the videoconference

+- If your endpoint has an embedded MCU (license required), you can also host videoconferences, as described in Hosting Videoconferences with the Built-in MCU on page 71.

-- Define your video layout - Share a presentation from your computer - Record the videoconference (license required) - 4.
-Set up your phonebook to easily dial your contacts, as described in Managing the PhoneBook on page 32. - 5.
-Customize XT Series settings to best fit your needs, as described in Customizing Your User Experience on page 70.
+- 5. Set up your phonebook to easily dial your contacts, as described in Managing the Phone Book on page 33.

+- 6. Customize XT Series settings to best fit your needs, as described in Customizing Your User

+Experience on page 81.